Low emission zones in France

 France has implemented environmental zones called « Zones à Circulation Restreinte (ZRC) » which describes areas with a restricted traffic ability and visible through specific panels.

-25 cities (generally including suburbs) have announced to follow this initiative.
 The permission to drive in an environmental zone « ZRC » is achieved by purchasing an Air Quality Certificate called "Crit’Air".
 This certificate which promotes cleaner vehicles is a round sticker which certifies the vehicle's environmental class based on pollutant emissions.
 The local authority decides what kind of Crit’Air category is allowed to enter the environmental zone.
 Check if your city is concerned.

 Be aware : The French environmental badge is also mandatory for vehicles registered abroad.